Wishing You a Safe & Happy Holidays From SafetyDocs!

 5. Utilising Safety Documents

-Creating safety documents, such as safe work method statements safety hazard and risk management plans, can help document safety measures and monitor compliance.
+Creating safety documents, such as safe work method statements or safety hazard and risk management plans, can help document safety measures and monitor compliance.
 These documents should be accessible to all relevant employees and regularly reviewed to ensure their continued relevance.

 Carpentry male worker wearing protective equipment whilst working in house framing